 The transportation company: Once the products have been designed and made, they must be sent out to stores.
 This will usually involve shipping with trucks, trains, planes, or even ships.
 Transportation companies are hired.
 These companies need to keep the product in peak condition.
 If precautions are not taken, then the product could break or spoil, leading it to be unsafe for children.

 The distribution company: The stores that the product is sold in are also responsible for making sure the product is in working order.
 For example, if a store sells baby food, the food should be kept in safe conditions, such as a refrigerator, and not sold if it is past its expiration date.
 If a store does not keep its customers safe and its products in good condition, then it could be held liable for any resulting injuries.

 We at The Lenahan Law Firm understand just how devastating it can be when your child is hurt.
 Severe injuries could impact your child’s future, from employment to the ability to live independently.
 However, when you file a claim against the at-fault party, you are helping to ensure that your child’s future is as bright as possible.
-To speak with a member of our Dallas personal injury team, call us at (214) 295-1008.
+To speak with a Dallas product liability attorney, call (214) 295-1008.
 Your child deserves justice, and we want to help them achieve just that.